Viking CHAMPS Summer Camp Offers Health Care Immersive

 The next step required them to submit an essay along with their GPA information and then have an interview to gauge their overall interest in the healthcare profession.
 After much deliberation, only 30 were selected.

-IMG_3671.jpg???Some students might not know what they want to do,??? said Shaffer. ???But our goal is really to get them the exposure to the different health disciplines, but ultimately, we would love for them to become physicians.???
+"Some students might not know what they want to do," said Shaffer.
+"But our goal is really to get them the exposure to the different health disciplines, but ultimately, we would love for them to become physicians."

 According to the executive director of Pathways to Practice at CSU, Dr. Timothy McKnight, the overall goal was to expose the kids to the various healthcare options within CSU studies and the workplace.